itsGavinLiu/Java/Day 3.md

 - We can create static variables at the class level only.
 - static block and static variables are executed in the order they are present in a program.

 **static methods**:  The most common example of a static method is the main( ) method.
-As discussed above, Any static member can be accessed before any objects of its class are created, and without reference to any object.
+Any static member can be accessed before any objects of its class are created, and without reference to any object.
 Methods declared as static have several restrictions:

 - They can only directly call other static methods.
 - They can only directly access static data.